Skip to content

 Scope the Migration

 • Historical Data Range: Decide how far back your ticket history should go.
-Migrating too much data can result in unnecessary complications.
+Migrating too much data increases execution time and can hit JSM's attachment storage limits.
+Migrations under 50k tickets typically complete in hours; migrations over 100k tickets can take days depending on attachment volume and API rate limits.

 • Identify Users and Agents: Determine which active users and archived agents need to be included.
-This ensures accurate ticket ownership during migration.
+JSM agent licensing is per-seat — every agent you migrate needs a paid license slot.
+Confirm your license count before migration, not after.

 • Choose Objects to Migrate: Define the objects you want to bring over, such as: